 He made the remark during the online launch of a policy magazine, 'WhiteBoard, on September 20 (Sunday).

 Radwan, also the magazine's Editor in Chief, said the 'leave no one behind' policy of the current government of Prime Minister Sheikh Hasina was one it shared with Bangabandhu's short-lived administration.

 Newly launched policy magazine WhiteBoard will always give 'balanced, objective and clear messages' to the policymakers, said Radwan during its launching through a webinar.

 As revealed by Radwan Mujib, WhiteBoard will create space for the brightest minds not just in Bangladesh but for the Bangladeshis making a difference abroad and being capable to guide the country in overcoming the challenges it is dealing with.

-The grandson of Bangabandhu Sheikh Mujibur Rahman reflected on the vision of the magazine, launched by ruling Awami League’s research wing Centre for Research & Information (CRI), which will cover the gamut of policy issues in Bangladesh.
+The grandson of Bangabandhu Sheikh Mujibur Rahman reflected on the vision of the magazine, launched by ruling Awami League's research wing Centre for Research and Information (CRI), which will cover the gamut of policy issues in Bangladesh.